-The first thing to be connected to BMS4S is ALWAYS - (minus) and BO.
-And if you are going to disconnect it, these are the ones to be disconnected last.
-That is, you must NEVER disconnect the negative terminal from the battery, because then you disconnect - (minus).
-It also means that the shunt is only connected to + 12V (via connected devices), and it does not withstand BMS4S.
-More about how to connect can be found in the chapters "Short step-by-step basic installation" and "Connection of additional equipment and a some more details"
+The first thing to connect to the BMS4S is ALWAYS - (minus) and B0 (and the last thing to disconnect if you are going to remove it).
+In other words, you must NEVER disconnect the minus pole from the battery if it means that - (minus) to the BMS4S is also disconnected.
+Then it's electronics you work with.
+Static electricity and the wrong cable on the wrong port risk burning the BMS4S.
+So don't wear clothes that can easily create static electricity (fleece for example) when installing, and always double check that you're wiring correctly before plugging anything in.
+More about how to connect can be found in the chapters "Short step-by-step basic installation" and "Connecting additional equipment and some more details"